Generic Name: zidovudine (oral) (zye DOE vyoo deen)

 If a child is using this medicine, tell your doctor if the child has any changes in weight.
 Zidovudine doses are based on weight in children, and any changes may affect your child's dose.

-Zidovudine can lower blood cells that help your body fight infections and help your blood to clot.
-This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
-Your blood may need to be tested often.
+Zidovudine can lower blood cells that help your body fight infections and help circulate oxygen in your body.
+You may get an infection or feel more tired than usual.
+Your blood will need to be tested often.

 HIV/AIDS is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.